Rev. Michael John Cusick, M.A., L.P.C

 Founder & President

-Michael is a licensed professional counselor, spiritual director, speaker, and author of several books, including Surfing for God: Discovering the Divine Desire Beneath Sexual Struggle.
+Michael is a licensed professional counselor, spiritual director, speaker, and author of two books, including Surfing for God: Discovering the Divine Desire Beneath Sexual Struggle and Somebody’s Daughter: An Experiential Guide.
 Having experienced the restoring touch of God in a deeply broken life and marriage, Michael’s passion is to connect life’s broken realities with the reality of the gospel.